Skip to main content

 Moreover, stories are easier to remember and retell.
-Therefore, you will be able to remember the truths contained in the Bible stories easily.
+Therefore, you will be able to recognize the truths contained in the Bible stories easily.
 And you will be able to personalize them, and readily and accurately share the same with others.

 Therefore, the Discovery method is appropriate for 70% of the Bible which is made up of narratives.
 Jesus, our example, also used stories and parables in His ministry that were highly impactful (Matthew 13:34-35).